Unlimited tax obligation in Poland

 - monetary capital and property rights;

-- paid disposal of, among other things, real property or parts thereof and real property interests, movables;
+- paid disposal of, among other things, real estate property or parts thereof and shares in properties and movables;

 - other sources.